 Don't have the time or money to shop around for professional costumes or horror makeup this Halloween?
 I know the feeling, friend!
-I live in an apartment, and pay for rent AND college with a part-time job.
-It's difficult to make bill payments, and there's almost never excess money for Halloween costumes and make-up.
+I live in an apartment, attend school, and pay for both rent and college with a part-time job.
+It's difficult to make ends meet, and I rarely have any excess money for costumes and make-up.
 I do, however, love Halloween.

 Through years of experience, I've learned to make do with whatever I have at my disposal to ensure I look awesomely spooky during my favorite time of the year.
-Fancier costumes cost more money, and all you really need to go as a zombie is some old clothes and markers!
+Fancier costumes cost way too much money, and all you really need to go as a zombie or ghoul is some old clothes and a few markers!

 - Nontoxic, washable markers